The Farmstand

-A picture of Chocorua Village in 1906 looking across the bridge.
-The Farmstand is the one story building on the left!
+Looking across the bridge.
+The Farmstand is the one-story building on the left!

 Nellie and Bert Fortier